sjparkinson/uncomplicated.systems/_posts/2018-06-19-docker-0111-docker-compose.md

 This is much of what `docker-compose` allows us to simplify!
 By saving the verbose `docker` command line calls into `docker-compose.yml` we have a tool that can manage calling `docker` for us.

-No need for us to remember `docker run -it --rm -v vol:/var/lib/data -p 8080:8080 our-image`...
+No need for us to remember `docker run -it --rm -v vol:/var/lib/data -p 8080:8080 our-image`.

 Digging in, we see entries for `volumes`, `ports`, and `environment` variables.
 Looking closer, to get our application talking with our database, we're telling the application to point to a server at the `database` hostname.
 Time for an aside on Docker networks.